-This Guidance Module has been prepared for environmental managers, owners and operators responsible for complying with Subpart CC standards through the use of a container vented directly through a closed-vent system to an alternative control device (a control device other than a thermal vapor incinerator, flare, boiler, process heater, condenser or carbon adsorption system).
-Containers which meet Container Level 3 control criteria use this control option for compliance with Subpart CC regulations.
-Information on applicability, waste determination, monitoring and inspection requirements, waste transfer requirements, repair requirements, recordkeeping requirements, and permitting for containers vented directly through a closed-vent system to an alternative control device is presented in this Guidance Module.
+This Guidance Module has been prepared for environmental managers, owners and operators responsible for complying with Subpart CC standards through the use of a container vented directly through a closed-vent system to an enclosed combustion device.
+Containers which meet Container Level 3 control criteria may use this control option for compliance with Subpart CC regulations.
+Information on applicability, waste determination, monitoring and inspection requirements, waste transfer requirements, repair requirements, recordkeeping requirements, and permitting for containers vented directly through a closed-vent system to an enclosed combustion device is presented in this Guidance Module.

-The inspection, management, and permitting requirements for tanks, surface impoundments and containers that apply controls other than containers vented directly through a closed-vent system to an alternative control device are not discussed in this Guidance Module.
-Please refer to the U.S. EPA Region 7 Environmental Manager's Guidance Hand-book (December 1998) for information on the inspection, management, and permitting requirements of these types of equipment.
+The inspection, management, and permitting requirements for tanks, surface impoundments and containers that apply controls other than containers vented directly through a closed-vent system to an enclosed combustion device are not discussed in this Guidance Module.
+Please refer to the U.S. EPA Region 7 Environmental Manager's Guidance Handbook (December 1998) for information on the inspection, management, and permitting requirements of these types of equipment.
 Other federal, state, and local regulations which limit the amount of volatile organics (VO) that can be emitted from a unit are not covered in this Guidance Module.

 The Subpart CC standards were initially published on December 6, 1994 (59 FR 69826).
 Since that time U.S. EPA has published several FEDERAL REGISTER documents to amend or clarify the December 6, 1994 Final Rule.
-This Guidance Module considers applicable FEDERAL REGISTER documents through the December 8, 1997 (62 FR 64636) corrections and clarifications to the Final Rule
+This Guidance Module considers applicable FEDERAL REGISTER documents through the December 8, 1997 (62 FR 64636) corrections and clarifications to the Final Rule.